Octogonapus/3DGameEngine/README.md

         - Game Component
         - Game Component

->A game object will inherit its parent's translation, rotation, and scale.
+A game object will inherit its parent's translation, rotation, and scale.
 It will not inherit its parent's material.

 Full JavaDocs can be found in the folder named "docs".

+Creating the scene graph should be done as follows:

+- Initialize components
+- Load meshes
+- Load and initialize materials
+- Initialize objects
+- Add children and components
+- Transform objects and components
+- Add objects

+Methods should be overridden to provide functionality other than the default.
+Overridden methods must call super, with the appropriate parameter, on their first line.

+An example of this can be found in the file "com.base.game.TestGame"

 Libraries Used
 -----------